-Password storage schemes, described in Password Storage Scheme, encode new passwords and store the encoded version.
+Password storage schemes, described in "Password Storage Scheme" in the Configuration Reference, encode new passwords and store the encoded version.
 When a client application authenticates with the password, the server encodes the plaintext password using the configured storage scheme, and checks whether the result matches the encoded value stored by the server.
 If the encoded version is appropriately secure, it is difficult to guess the plaintext password from its encoded value.